annapheba/annapheba.github.io/_posts/2026-03-07-mywebsite.md

 My brain has been overflowing with thoughts I wanted to dump somewhere, and I was again on the hunt for the perfect platform.
 I was complaining that I wanted to write but had nowhere to do it, and RJT (hey, husband) said: <i>Just write if you want to.
 What could possibly be blocking you from publishing some text right now? </i> <br> <br>

 With how easy it has become to create and host a website, and make it look however I want, using ChatGPT, VS Code, GitHub Copilot, and GitHub Pages, I had no excuses.
-So today, I decided to start again. <br> <br>
+So today, I decided to start again, to note down things. <br> <br>

-To note down things I feel like writing.
 I hope and pray this time it sticks, that I continue to capture a sudden spark, a memory, a funny thing that happened, or anything that made me think.
-That I put it here, and years later come back and find it again.Or maybe, in the future, another person like you will stumble upon it and wonder: <br> <br>
+That I put it here, and years later come back and find it again, and smile.
+Or maybe, in the future, another person like you will stumble upon it and wonder who this person really was.

-<b>This was totally unnecessary...</b></p>
 </section>